Yusuf Sesay

-Yusuf Sesay (born 11 November 2002) is a Sierra Leonean professional footballer who plays as a centre-back for the Malaysia Super League club Kelantan The Real Warriors and the Sierra Leone national team.
+Yusuf Sesay (born 11 November 2002) is a Sierra Leonean professional footballer who plays as a centre-back for the Sierra Leone national team.

 Club career

 On 16 August 2025, Sesay signed a one-year contract with Malaysia Super League club Kelantan The Real Warriors.

 International career

 On 6 January 2024, Sesay made his debut for the Sierra Leone national team in a friendly match against Ivory Coast.